aragon/hack/docs/tutorial.md

 ## Writing the manifest files

-In order for aragon.js to function, it needs some metadata about your app.
+In order for aragonAPI to function, it needs some metadata about your app.
 This metadata is specified in two manifest files; `manifest.json` and `arapp.json`.

-`arapp.json` defines smart contract and APM-specific things, like the roles in your app and the name and version of your app.
+`arapp.json` defines smart contract and aragonPM-specific things, like the roles in your app and the name and version of your app.

 Let's modify `arapp.json` so that it knows about the roles we defined previously: